The extremely long period X-ray source in a young supernova remnant: a Thorne-Zytkow Object descendant?: Introduction

-A T{\.Z}O is a massive star with a solar mass neutron core.
-The concept of a star with a compact core was first proposed by \cite{Landau32}.
-After the discovery of the neutron \citep{Curie,Chadwick}, \cite{Gamow37} and \cite{Landau37} suggested that a compact neutron core in a star could solve the stellar energy problem by accreting material and releasing gravitational energy.
-This concept was almost abandoned when it was realized that the stellar energy is generated by thermonuclear reactions \citep{Bethe}.
-Almost forty years later, \cite{TZ75,TZ77} carried forward this concept and studied possible equilibrium states of a massive star with a degenerate neutron core, the so called Thorne-{\.Z}ytkow Object.

-A T{\.Z}O can not be formed from single star evolution, which in an equilibrium state can produce at most an iron core.
-It is generally recognized that a T{\.Z}O is formed from the merger of a neutron star with a main-sequence star (MS star) or a giant.
-There are three formation mechanisms: 1) After the penetration of a neutron star (NS) into its supergiant companion in a massive X-ray binary, they may coalesce and form a T{\.Z}O \citep{Taam78,Taam00}; 2) When a NS is captured by a MS star in a globular cluster, they may evolve to a T{\.Z}O \citep{Ray87}; 3) When a supernova explosion gives the young NS an appropriate kick velocity which makes the orbit periastron smaller than the radius of its massive companion, it would coalesce with the companion and spiral into the center immediately after the supernova \citep{Benz92}, thus forming a T{\.Z}O \citep{Leonard94}.
-The pacific merger of a NS and a non-degenerate star to form a T$\mathrm{\dot{Z}}$O proceeds through a common-envelope phase \citep{Taam00,Ivanova12}.
-Based on the above mechanisms, \cite{Pod95} estimated a total number of 20-200 T{\.Z}Os existing in the Galaxy given that the characteristic lifetime of T{\.Z}Os is $10^5-10^6$ yr.
+\bf {\em The Thorne-{\.Z}ytkow Object.} \rm A Thorne-{\.Z}ytkow Object (hereafter T{\.Z}O) is a star that has a solar mass degenerate neutron core and a massive envelope, and looks like a red giant or supergiant \citep{TZ75,TZ77}.
+For its history and more information on T{\.Z}Os, see \cite{Landau32,Landau37,Gamow37,Eich89,Biehle,Cannon92}.
+A T{\.Z}O cannot be formed from single star evolution.
+It is generally recognized that a T{\.Z}O is formed from the merger of a NS with a main-sequence star or a giant.
+There are three possible formation mechanisms: (1) If a newly born NS has an appropriate kick velocity, it could coalesce with its companion and immediately form a T{\.Z}O \citep{Benz92,Leonard94}; (2) The coalescence of a massive X-ray binary \citep{Taam78,Taam00}; (3) The capture of a NS by a main-sequence star in a globular cluster \citep{Ray87}.
+Based on the above mechanisms, \cite{Pod95} estimated a total number of 20-200 T{\.Z}Os existing in the Galaxy, given that the characteristic lifetime of a T{\.Z}O is $10^5-10^6$ yr.
+The nuclear burning in a T{\.Z}O could produce extraordinary high abundances of lithium and rapid proton process elements \citep{TZ77,Cannon}, which makes it possible to distinguish a T{\.Z}O from an ordinary giant.

-The T{\.Z}Os are expected to have the appearance of red supergiants or red giants \citep{Eich89,Biehle,Cannon92}.
-But they can be distinguished from the ordinary red giants and supergiants by having extraordinary high abundances of lithium and rapid proton process elements \citep{TZ77,Cannon}.
-So far, the T{\.Z}O scenario has not been confirmed by direct observation.

-The final fates of T{\.Z}Os are not entirely clear.
-It is generally believed that the neutron core would accrete enough material and finally transform to a black hole (BH), and that the massive envelope may be dissipated and form a disk.
-Here we discuss another possibility.
-The envelope may be exhausted by the strong stellar wind or be disrupted by a powerful burst (such as the thermonuclear explosion or the phase transition) before the neutron core transforms to a BH.
-The expelled envelope may mix with the original SNR which produced the neutron core or form a new SNR like shell if the former has faded away.
-Thereby the neutron core could be detected as a CCO whose period may be very long.